Belo Horizonte: Bus system

-The bus system has a large number of bus lines going through all parts in the city, and is administrated by BHTRANS.
+The bus system has a large number of bus lines going through all parts in the city, and is administered by BHTRANS.
 Among the upcoming projects are the expansion of the integration between bus lines and the metro, with integrated stations, many already in use.
 And the construction of bus corridors, with lanes and bus stops exclusively for the bus lines.
 Keeping buses from traffic congestions, making the trips more viable for commuters.

 Railways

 Belo Horizonte Metro or MetroBH started operating at the end of the 1970s.
 There is one line, with 19 stations, from Vilarinho to Eldorado Station, in Contagem, transporting over 160,000 people daily.
 The current projects of expansion include Line 2, linking the existing Calafate Station to the region of Barreiro.
 And Line 3, from the city's main bus terminal to São Inácio de Loyola, Savassi economical district.
 Line 2 is planned to be overground (similar to the current line) and Line 3 is planned to be underground, passing through the city's financial centre, Praça Sete and Afonso Pena Avenue.
 Also, Line 1 is planned to be extended to Novo Eldorado Station.

+For long distance, Belo Horizonte is served by the Vitória-Minas Railway.
+There are daily passenger trips connecting Belo Horizonte to Cariacica, in the metropolitan region of Vitória, Espírito Santo.
+On its route, the railway also connects Belo Horizonte to several locations on Eastern Minas Gerais, such as Governador Valadares, João Monlevade and the cities of the Vale do Aço Metropolitan Region.